-Radiation therapy can be given in a variety of ways.
-The two most common ways to deliver radiation therapy are external beam radiation therapy and brachytherapy.
+Radiation therapy for early stage prostate cancer can be given in a variety of ways.
+The two most common ways are external beam radiation therapy and brachytherapy.
 External beam radiation therapy (EBRT) involves the delivery of radiation via a machine that aims X-rays at the body.
 During brachytherapy or interstitial implantation, a physician places small pellets or seeds of radioactive material directly into the prostate gland.

 External Beam Radiation Therapy

 External beam radiation therapy (EBRT) for prostate cancer is given on an outpatient basis, five days a week, for approximately six to eight weeks.
 EBRT begins with a planning session, or simulation, where marks are placed on the body and measurements are taken in order to line up the radiation beam in the correct position for each treatment.
 Patients lie on a table and are treated with radiation from multiple directions to the pelvis.
 The actual area of the pelvis receiving radiation treatment may be large or small, depending on the features of the cancer.
 Radiation can be delivered specifically to the prostate gland (prostate-only radiation) or encompass the surrounding pelvic lymph nodes in addition to the prostate gland (whole-pelvic radiation).
 Patients who are receiving treatment to a larger area of the pelvis may undergo another planning session to focus the radiation to the prostate gland, where cancer cells are greatest.

 As the technology for delivering radiation therapy has evolved, important advances have been made in the ability of physicians to precisely target the area of the cancer with higher doses of radiation while sparing normal tissue to the extent possible.
 EBRT can be delivered more precisely in greater doses using a variety of newer techniques.